Toloka/docs/en/guide/concepts/sandbox.md

 1. Register as a Toloker (see the instructions in the [user documentation]({{ user-documentation }})).

-    {% note alert %}

-    Authorization via social media isn't allowed, so you need to [register]({{ register }}) a new user in Yandex.

-    {% endnote %}

-1. Log in to the [Sandbox]({{ sandbox }}) using the requester account.
+1. Log in to the [sandbox]({{ sandbox }}) using the requester account.

-1. Open the [Tolokers]({{ users }}) page and click **Add trusted Tolokers**.
+1. Open the [Tolokers](https://platform.sandbox.toloka.ai/requester/workers) page and click **Add trusted Tolokers**.

-1. Click **Add Toloker** and enter the case-sensitive username of the created Toloker.
+1. Click **Add Toloker** and enter the phone number of the created Toloker or the email address of the social account that the Toloker used when registering.

     Only trusted Tolokers can access your tasks.
 The number of trusted Tolokers required for testing depends on the [overlap settings](dynamic-overlap.md).

+    {% cut "Overlap settings" %}

-    To test your project in the Sandbox, set [overlap](../../glossary.md#overlap) 1.
-If you increase the overlap, you will need to register more Tolokers and add trusted accounts.
+    To test your project in the sandbox with only one Toloker, set [overlap](../../glossary.md#overlap) value to **1**.
+If you increase the overlap, you will need to register more Tolokers and add trusted accounts: the overlap value will be equal to the number of trusted Tolokers you need to complete your tasks.

-    When exporting a project to the production version of [Toloka](#export), you can specify the necessary overlap in accordance with your project goals.
+    When [exporting a project](#export) to the production version of Toloka, you can specify the necessary overlap in accordance with your project goals.

+    {% endcut %}

 1. Log in to the sandbox using the Toloker account and test your tasks.
 Make sure that the buttons and task response validation are set up correctly, and assess how long it takes to complete the tasks.
 Make sure that the [Toloker selection](filters.md) and [quality control](control.md) work.